Ivorforce/Git-Diff-Stepper/README.md

 - When resetting text for the next diff, add some kind of white flash to show that something happened.
 - When TextZones spawn because of disappearing text, they flash black a bit.
 - Animations and style ought to be configurable.
-- Language selection should prompt instead of using the selection.
 - The file ought to be saveable, for quick test iteration.
 - Support for ruler markers.
 - Custom theme support (akin to language support, see [this repo](https://github.com/Nishkalkashyap/monaco-vscode-textmate-theme-converter#monaco-vscode-textmate-theme-converter))